apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.9.1.md

 4. Upgrade KubeBlocks.

-    If the KubeBlocks you are running uses the image registry `infracreate-registry.cn-zhangjiakou.cr.aliyuncs.com`, it is recommended to explicitly configure the image registry during the upgrade.
-Refer to [FAQ](./faq.md#specify-an-image-registry-during-kubeblocks-upgrade) for how to specify an image registry during the upgrade.
+    Here are some options that need your attention before the upgrade.

-    Setting `admissionWebhooks.enabled=true` enables the webhook, supporting the multi-version conversion of the ConfigConstraint API.
+    - Setting `admissionWebhooks.enabled=true` enables the webhook, supporting the multi-version conversion of the ConfigConstraint API.

-    Setting `admissionWebhooks.ignoreReplicasCheck=true` enables the webhook by default only when KubeBlocks is deployed with 3 replicas.
+    - Setting `admissionWebhooks.ignoreReplicasCheck=true` enables the webhook by default only when KubeBlocks is deployed with 3 replicas.
 If only a single replica is deployed, you can configure this variable to bypass the check.
+    - If the KubeBlocks you are running uses the image registry starting with `infracreate-registry`, it is recommended to explicitly configure the image registry during the upgrade.
+Refer to [FAQ](./faq.md#specify-an-image-registry-during-upgrading-kubeblocks) for details.

     ```bash
     helm repo add kubeblocks https://apecloud.github.io/helm-charts